jonathanolson/slither/notes/patterns.md

   - FeatureSet.difference (things we can apply, essentially the pattern rule output)
     - (performance, but also "hey we can show what actually changed")
     - Also, our matching is partially based on this(!)
   -
-  - Deprecate getEdgeConnectedComponentFaces (use FaceConnectivity instead)
-  -
-  - Enumerate initial feature sets (given a pattern board) for:
-    1. Edges
-    2. Face Colors
-    3. Edges + Sectors
-    4. Edges + Face Colors
-    5. All
-  -
-  - Organization:
-    - Automorphisms?
-    - How do we cache embeddings between PatternBoards?
-      - We just... have a global cache, no?
-        - [but... no weakmap on TPatternBoard] NONO, weakmap it!!!!
-        - [instead] just have a two-layer global weakmap.
-    -
-    - OMG TPatternBoard being an interface is... killing us?
-    -
-    - PatternBoard (without description)?!?
-    - WITH DESCRIPTION
-    - WITH MAPPING (?) less important
-    - --- with automorphisms?
-      - Later, for solving... finding valid embeddings(!)
-  -
   - Highlander canonical:
     - For each solution, we can extract out the string for its (a) indeterminate edges, and (b) exit connections in a canonical form